By Roy Burner (Minister of the Gospel)

 There is a lost generation concept due to lack of generational instruction of Biblical teachings.
 There is a new generation that no longer adheres to the Biblical instruction of the past; with a failure to continue its flow from one generation to the next.

-In many Western nations the church has allowed a breakaway from traditional teachings of God's Word; bringing in an ungodly culture, and entertainment, that was once shunned by the church.
+In many nations the church has allowed a breakaway from traditional teachings of God's Word; bringing in an ungodly culture, and entertainment, that was once shunned by the church.
 One man of God said: The church use to set an example for the world; now the world sets an example for the church.
 A lost generation concept promotes such a setting.

 A legendary evangelist of the first Great Awakening, Charles G. Finney stated: Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.